 The Office of the Associate Vice President for Academic Health Sciences (OAVPAHS) provides leadership and guides strategic visioning for health science education at the University of Minnesota to meet state and national workforce needs.

-This includes leading the transformation and integration of innovative interprofessional education and practice among the health sciences schools, colleges and programs to ensure that every learner acquires the competencies for interprofessional collaborative practice.
-The OAVPAHS also expands interprofessional education and practice beyond the health science schools/colleges/programs (e.g. design, engineering, business) for opportunities to prepare students for collaborations that will address health care needs of individuals, communities and populations and reshape health care delivery.
+This includes leading the transformation and integration of innovative interprofessional education among the health sciences schools, colleges and programs to ensure that every learner acquires the competencies for interprofessional collaborative practice.
+The OAVPAHS also expands interprofessional education beyond the health science schools/colleges/programs (e.g. education and liberal arts) for opportunities to prepare students for collaborations that will address health care needs of individuals, communities and populations and reshape health care delivery.